 Attachment 7 Article Payment Requirement How such factors are used in the selection of facilities in networks for Covered California QHPs; and 4) The identification of specific facilities by region and their distribution by cost deciles or describe other ways facilities are grouped by costs such as comparison of costs as a percentage of Medicare costs and the percentage of costs for the Contractor that are expended in each cost decile.
-Article 9, 9.03 Physician Networks Based on Value 9.03.3 To demonstrate the Contractor is managing provider costs, the Contractor must report in the annual application for certification: The factors it considers in assessing relative unit prices and total cost of care; The Contractor's analysis of variation in unit prices including capitation rates and whether including high cost providers results in underfunding of other providers; 3) The extent to which it adjusts for or analyzes the reasons for cost factors based on elements such as area of service, population served, market dominance, services provided by the facility (e.g., trauma or tertiary care), or other factors; How such factors are used in the selection of providers in networks for Covered California QHPs; and 5) The identification of specific providers by region and their distribution by cost deciles or describe other ways providers and facilities are grouped by costs such as comparison of costs as a percentage of Medicare costs and the percentage of costs for Contractor that are expended in each cost decile.

-Article 10, 9.01 Telehealth 10.01.2 In the annual application for certification, the Contractor shall report the extent to which the Contractor is supporting the use of telehealth, remote patient monitoring, and other technologies when clinically appropriate to assist in providing high quality, accessible, patient-centered care.
-The Contractor must report: 6) Description of the Contractor's telehealth reimbursement policies for network providers and for third party telehealth vendors to include payment parity between: a) Telehealth including voice only when appropriate and comparable in-person or other non-telehealth services; and Telehealth vendor and contract provider rendered telehealth services.
+9.03.3 To demonstrate the Contractor is managing provider costs, the Contractor must report in the annual application for certification: The factors it considers in assessing relative unit prices and total cost of care; The Contractor's analysis of variation in unit prices including capitation rates and whether including high cost providers results in underfunding of other providers; Article 9, 9.03 Physician Networks Based on Value The extent to which it adjusts for or analyzes the reasons for cost factors based on elements such as area of service, population served, market dominance, services provided by the facility (e.g., trauma or tertiary care), or other factors; How such factors are used in the selection of providers in networks for Covered California QHPs; and 5) The identification of specific providers by region and their distribution by cost deciles or describe other ways providers and facilities are grouped by costs such as comparison of costs as a percentage of Medicare costs and the percentage of costs for Contractor that are expended in each cost decile.
+10.01.2 In the annual application for certification, the Contractor shall report the extent to which the Contractor is supporting the use of telehealth, remote patient monitoring, and other technologies when clinically appropriate to assist in providing high quality, accessible, patient-centered care.
+The Contractor must report: Article 10, 9.01 Telehealth Description of the Contractor's telehealth reimbursement policies for network providers and for third party telehealth vendors to include payment parity between: Telehealth including voice only when appropriate and comparable in-person or other non-telehealth services; and b) Telehealth vendor and contract provider rendered telehealth services.
 Article 10, 10.02 Hospital Payments to 10.02.2 The Contractor shall adopt a hospital payment methodology for the Contractor's Covered California business with each general acute